Maspalomas Beach and Dunes - The Desert in Gran Canaria

 Vacas Canyon

-This is one of the Must-Visit places in Gran Canaria; the Barranco de las Vacas.
-It is a famous Instagram spot, but there are quiet times as well.
-Read my detailed guide about Vacas Canyon the Antelope of Gran Canaria.
+One of the Must-Visit places in Gran Canaria is the Barranco de las Vacas.
+It is a famous Instagram spot, but there are also quiet times.
+Read my detailed guide about Vacas Canyon, the Antelope of Gran Canaria.

 Las Salinas de Arinaga